-An SR22 is a form which must be filed by the insurance company stating that auto liability insurance (Bodily Injury Liability and Property Damage Liability) is in effect for a particular individual.
-The Bodily Injury Liability limits must be at least $10,000/$20,000, and the Property Damage Liability limit must be at least $10,000 in the state of Florida.
+An SR-22 is a form that must be filed by your insurance company stating that auto liability insurance (bodily injury liability and property damage liability) is in effect for a particular individual.
+The bodily injury liability limits must be at least $10,000/$20,000, and the property damage liability limit must be at least $10,000 in the state of Florida.

-The SR-22 insurance is required when an individual was in an accident or was convicted of a traffic offense and was unable to show financial responsibility.
-Florida will require your friend obtain the SR22 and then carry its necessary Liability coverages for three (3) years.
+SR-22 requirements in Florida stipulate that SR-22 insurance is required when an individual was in an accident or was convicted of a traffic offense and was unable to show financial responsibility.
+Florida car insurance laws require you to obtain the SR-22 and then carry its associated necessary liability coverages for three years.

-The FR-44 is similar to the SR-22 financial responsibility certificate that one must file with the state after certain convictions though the FR-44 is required after DUI convictions and has higher limits than the SR-22 in the State of Florida.
+The FR-44 is similar to the SR-22 financial responsibility certificate that one must file with the state after certain convictions though the FR-44 is required after DUI convictions.

 The FL FR-44 has higher limits in the amount of 100/300/50.
-A driver must have these new required Liability limits (instead of the previously lower limits of 10/20/10) in place on the offense date of the alcohol related offense to not owe a reinstatement fee but will still need to provide the state with an FR-44.
-If they did not have the required limits a driver who had their license reinstated prior to February 2, 2008, only paid a $15 reinstatement fee.
-The reinstatement fee on or after February 2, 2008, is now $150, $250, or $500 dollars.
+A driver must have these new required liability limits (instead of the previously lower limits of 10/20/10) in place on the date of the alcohol related offense or will have to pay a reinstatement fee.
+The reinstatement fee is $150, $250 or $500 dollars.

-Both the SR-22 and FR-44 in Florida are typically required for 3 years.
+Both the SR-22 and FR-44 in Florida are typically required for three years.